Phonon-mediated superconductivity in doped monolayer materials: Introduction

 Although superconductivity is already well established in a multitude of these graphene-like systems, its observation in monolayer graphene has proven very challenging.
-The key issue is to boost the dimensionless electron-phonon coupling (EPC) strength \(\lambda\).
-This quantity is determined by both the density of states at the Fermi level and the strength of the effective phonon-mediated potential.
+For phonon-mediated superconductivity, the key quantity is the dimensionless electron-phonon coupling (EPC) strength \(\lambda\), which is determined by both the density of states at the Fermi level and the strength of the effective phonon-mediated potential.
 The first challenge that has to be overcome is therefore doping the system away from the Dirac point.
-The primary ways of doing this are chemical doping~\cite{Panchakarla2009, Rao2009, Usachov2011, Liu2011, Agnoli2016} and deposition of elements onto (or under) the graphene sheet \cite{Calandra2007, Bianchi2010, Profeta2012, Vinogradov2012, Pletikosic2012, Vinogradov2013, Haberer2013, Si2013, Hwang2014, Ludbrook2015}.
-Using these methods, doping of order $\pm1$ eV has been achieved \cite{Liu2011}.
+The primary ways of doing this are chemical doping~\cite{Panchakarla2009, Rao2009, Usachov2011, Liu2011, Agnoli2016} and deposition of elements onto (or under) the graphene sheet \cite{Calandra2007, Bianchi2010, McChesney2010, Profeta2012, Vinogradov2012, Pletikosic2012, Vinogradov2013, Haberer2013, Si2013, Hwang2014, Ludbrook2015}.
+Using these methods, doping levels approaching the van Hove singularity have been achieved \cite{McChesney2010}.
 Second, one must make sure that \(\lambda\) has a sufficiently large value at the achievable doping.
-It has been suggested that applying a mechanical strain may enhance the electron-phonon coupling strength~\cite{Si2013}.
-More importantly, however, the additional dopant phonon modes in decorated monolayer graphene enhance the electron-phonon coupling strength \cite{Profeta2012, Si2013, Hwang2014, Ludbrook2015}.
-In these systems, one has even observed evidence~\cite{Ludbrook2015} for the desired monolayer graphene superconductivity with a critical temperature of about \(6 \; \mathrm{K}\).
-A similar mechanism is responsible for the superconducting transition which has been observed~\cite{Chapman2016} through transport measurements in the weakly coupled layers of graphene laminates.
+Additional dopant phonon modes and modifications of the electron band structure in decorated monolayer graphene may enhance the electron-phonon coupling strength \cite{Profeta2012, Si2013, Hwang2014, Margine2014, Ludbrook2015}, and in these systems, one has even observed some evidence~\cite{Ludbrook2015, Chapman2016} for the desired monolayer graphene superconductivity.